fabianmax/car-classification/blog/Transfer Learning with ResNet.md

     return ds
 ```

-We will now describe the methods in the `tf.data` we used. `from_tensor_slices()` is one of the available methods for the creation of a dataset.
+We will now describe the methods in the `tf.data` we used:

+-  `from_tensor_slices()` is one of the available methods for the creation of a dataset.
 The created dataset contains slices of the given tensor, in this case the filenames.
-Next, the `shuffle()` method considers `buffer_size` elements at a time and shuffles these items in isolation of the rest of the dataset.
-If shuffling of the complete dataset is required, `buffer_size` must be chosen larger that the number of entries in the dataset. `map()` allows to apply the function passed as the argument to the dataset.
-The method parse file used in the `map`() call here can be found in the [github repo](https://github.com/fabianmax/car-classification/blob/743ccd7d6b4ce67407909a028da35bd79948fb26/car_classifier/pipeline.py#L56) and is responsable for reading and resizing the images, for infering the labels from the file name and encoding the labels using a one hot encoder.
+- Next, the `shuffle()` method considers `buffer_size` elements at a time and shuffles these items in isolation of the rest of the dataset.
+If shuffling of the complete dataset is required, `buffer_size` must be chosen larger that the number of entries in the dataset.
+- `map()` allows to apply arbitrary function to the dataset.
+We created a function `parse_file()` that can be found  in the [github repo](https://github.com/fabianmax/car-classification/blob/743ccd7d6b4ce67407909a028da35bd79948fb26/car_classifier/pipeline.py#L56).
+It is responsable for reading and resizing the images, for infering the labels from the file name and encoding the labels using a one hot encoder.
 If the augment flag is set, the data augmentation procedure is activated.
 Augmentation is only applied in 70% of the cases, since it is beneficial to also train the model on non-modified images.
 The augmentation techniques used in `image_augment` are flipping, brightness and contrast adjustments.
-Finally, the `batch()` method is used to group the dataset into batches of `batch_size` elements and the `prefetch()` method enables preparing later elements while the current element is being processed and thus improves performance.
+- Finally, the `batch()` method is used to group the dataset into batches of `batch_size` elements and the `prefetch()` method enables preparing later elements while the current element is being processed and thus improves performance.
 If used after a call to `batch()`, `prefetch_size` batches are prefetched.

 ####  Model Fine Tuning

-Below you can see the code that can be used to instantiate a model based on the pretrained ResNet.
+Having defined our input pipeline, we now turn towards the model training part.
+Below you can see the code that can be used to instantiate a model based on the pretrained ResNet, which is available in `tf.keras.applications`:

 ```python
 from tensorflow.keras.applications import ResNet50V2